 The Real Estate universe as you know is pretty big… you got flippers, wholesalers, rehabbers, bird-dogs, tire kickers, buy hold, all sorts of strategies that take up various places on the “Passive-Active Spectrum.

-I have a pretty busy W-2 job being an Engineer staring at my Microsoft Outlook Inbox most of the day.
 I don’t flip, wholesale, or do any other active real estate activities.
-(What’s the deal with flippers and wholesaler calling themselves “Investor”.
+(What’s the deal with flippers and wholesalers calling themselves “Investors”.
 In my opinion, these are jobs and should be called real estate “traders.”
 We don’t call stock “day-traders” – “day-investors” do we?)
 (BiggerPockets seems to be mostly active people rant)

-ERRR, anyway I guess I’m a tab jealous of active real estate guys since some of them are pretty awesome and very experienced at their craft, however, I don’t have the patience or time to do what they do.
+Anyway I guess I’m a tad jealous of active real estate guys since some of them are pretty awesome and are very experienced at their craft, however I don’t have the patience or time to do what they do.

 On another level, my big beef with the Wholesaling/bird-dogging model is how it is reliant on the three D’s: Divorce, Despair, or Death.
 I personally take exception to the ethical validity of this type of business.
 I see it as taking advantage of those in a bad situation.
 And I see it as a scorch the earth mentality for profit.
 The active camp will say that your are solving “their problem” and “providing a means out of their situation”… I call that justification BS.
 Call it like it is and take the righteousness junk out it.
 Now I don’t think that these people are bad its just not something I would feel right doing.